 Does the app run and android and iOS?

 If your app needs to be deployed on iOS and android, you should consider using cross-platform technology.

 If not, then to solve a problem, use the right tool.
 Kotlin or Swift might be the best solution.

-Does the most important use of your app is the web?
+IS the most important use of your app the web?